-Parking, Biking, or Walking on Campus
+3.4.1.4 Parking, Cycling, or Walking on Campus

-If you park on campus, lock your vehicle and consider using a steering wheel locking device and/or auto alarm.
+If you park on the Davis campus or at UCD Health, lock your vehicle and consider using a steering wheel locking device and/or auto alarm.
 Place all valuables in your trunk or in another location where they will not be visible when viewed from the outside.
 Similarly, always lock your bicycle, even if you will be gone only a few minutes, and secure it to a fixed bike rack/pod if possible.
 If you are out at night on campus or walking to campus parking lots, use the Safety Escort Service.
 Most important, if you need assistance, do not hesitate to ask any staff member, Cal Aggie Host, or Police Officer.